stm32duino/wiki_contrib/Libraries.md

 ## Dedicated

-Some libraries have been developped to support specific features (hardware or not):
+Some libraries have been developed to support specific features (hardware or not):

 * [STM32Ethernet](https://github.com/stm32duino/STM32Ethernet): for on board Ethernet port (ex: Nucleo-F429ZI).
 This library is fully compatible with Arduino [Ethernet](https://www.arduino.cc/en/Reference/Ethernet) API.
 It depends on the following libraries:
   * [LwIP](https://github.com/stm32duino/LwIP): lightweight TCP/IP stack (LwIP) is a small independent implementation of the TCP/IP protocol suite